 c) Biomass in Gt C of different taxonomic groups.
 For comparison, biomass of Ordovician land plants 133 Gt C. Adapted from (de Vries et al. 2018a) (a), topology according to (Puttick et al. 2018, Wickett et al. 2014), divergence times from (Morris et al. 2018).
 The data in (b) are from (Lenton et al. 2016, Lyons et al. 2014, Porada et al. 2016) and in (c) from (Bar-On et al. 2018).

-Model organisms employed by MAdLand encompass the three shown above (Chara, Marchantia and Physcomitrella) as well as the hornwort Anthoceros, the ferns Azolla and Ceratopteris, and the streptophyte alga Zygnema.
+Model organisms employed by MAdLand encompass the four shown below (Chara, Marchantia, Physcomitrella and Azolla) as well as the hornwort Anthoceros, the fern Ceratopteris, and the streptophyte alga Zygnema.